Regional District of Kootenay Boundary (Kootenay Region)

 No. Recycle BC’s packaging and paper recycling program does not affect your garbage collection.

-In RDKB East Sub-region, curbside recycling is collected by Alpine Disposal and Recycling.
+In RDKB Kootenay Region, curbside recycling is collected by GFL Environmental.
 If you have questions about your recycling collection or need additional information, please contact: